lizmat/raku-all-modules/cpan/ELIZABETH/Sys-Hostname/README.md

 DESCRIPTION
 ===========

-Attempts several methods of getting the system hostname and then caches the result.
-It tries the first available of the C library's gethostname(), uname(2), syscall(SYS_gethostname), `hostname`, `uname -n`, and the file /com/host.
-If all that fails it dies.
+Obtain the system hostname as Perl 6 sees it.

 All NULs, returns, and newlines are removed from the result.

 PORTING CAVEATS
 ===============

-At present, only `hostname`, `uname -n` and /com/host are attempted before dieing.
+At present, the behaviour of the built-in `gethostname` sub is used.
+Any bugs in its behaviour should be fixed there.

 AUTHOR
 ======